akanksha-pokharkar-vst-au4/Netflix/README.md

 # Netflix

-This is a ReactJS web application created as a Netflix UI clone.
+This is a ReactJS web application created as a clone of Netflix-UI.